-Kathryn is the mom of five children (11 to 3) and wife to a pretty amazing Catholic man.
-She blogs about what she knows: big families, carpool, prematurity, her beloved Aggies, her faith and finding God in the details.
-She also operates her own freelance graphic design business.
+Kathryn is the mom of six and wife to a pretty amazing Catholic man.
+She blogs about what she knows: big families, carpool, prematurity, her beloved Aggies, her faith, DIY/organization projects, finding God in the details and the occasional glass of wine at 10am.
+In her free time she operates a freelance graphic design business.

 Every kid does it.
 No matter how straight the A’s, smart the brain, talented the athlete or pious the altar server—at some point in life, your child is going to lie to you.